wp-plugins/vicomi-comment-system/readme.txt

 = Vicomi for WordPress =

 1. Allowing stylish emotional comments.
+1. Choose your comments design!
+When you register - choose your comments platform design for your own needs.
 1. Not only is it free, it increases user engagement to your website.
 1. Increased page views amount by 3%-10% (more traffic!) thanks to the recommendation widget that recommends other content (comments) within your website.
 1. Easy to install, 5 minute installation!
 Add this comments platform for free.